-In addition to the generic service, there is however the need of providing the Ground Tracking Asset with ancillary information about the processing to be performed as well as providing the Control Center with Ground Tracking Asset report.
+addition to the generic service, there is however the need to provide the Ground Tracking Asset with ancillary information about the processing to be performed as well as providing the Control Center with Ground Tracking Asset report.
 This ancillary information is expected to include e.g.